FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Introduction

-Single Image Super-Resolution (SISR) aims to reconstruct high-quality images from low-resolution counterparts.
-Specifically, the key lies in accurately restoring fine details and reconstructing the correct arrangement of visual features.
-Thus, geometric correspondences or repetitive patterns, such as stripes, grids, or textures, are commonly used for evaluation due to their rich details that are crucial to image fidelity.
-Early CNN-based approaches~\cite{flickr2k,SRCNN} laid the foundation for SISR, which was later enhanced with GAN-based methods \cite{srgan} for improved perceptual realism.
-Follow-up Transformer-based networks \cite{IPT} address non-local dependencies, with subsequent Swin Transformer-based approaches sparking tremendous advancements~\cite{swin2sr,DAT,RGT}, which then inspire more and more complex, delicate designs of heavy network architectures in SISR.
-However, these prior works have primarily focused on network architecture design rather than addressing the capability of representation.
-The visual patterns and the inherent nature of image content structure that play an influential role in SISR have not been explicitly considered in the representation learning process.
-This raises a critical question: beyond a simple network output, can we derive a formulation that more effectively captures these patterns and aligns with the goals of SISR?
 On the other hand, image compression serves as a fundamental task in low-level vision applications, where the traditional compression standards \cite{VVC-21.2,jpeg,jpeg2000} lay the groundwork.
-The emerging learned image compression models~\cite{imc_cnn1,ballé2018variational,guo-hua2023evc,imc_lic_tcm,minnen2018joint,cheng2020learned}, compression algorithms of which mostly follow the pixel-space transform coding ~\cite{imc_cnn1,Goyal2001} paradigm, then introduce a variety of networks ~\cite{asymllic, imc_lic_tcm} or difference losses \cite{causallic} to further optimize compression efficiency by learning more compact latent representations and improving reconstruction quality.
+The emerging learned image compression models~\cite{imc_cnn1,ballé2018variational,guo-hua2023evc,imc_lic_tcm,minnen2018joint,cheng2020learned}, compression algorithms of which mostly follow the pixel-space transform coding ~\cite{imc_cnn1,Goyal2001} paradigm, then introduce a variety of networks ~\cite{asymllic, imc_lic_tcm, zeng2025mambaic, liu2024region, feng2025linearattentionmodelinglearned} or difference losses \cite{causallic} to further optimize compression efficiency by learning more compact latent representations and improving reconstruction quality.
 Specifically, they convert pixels into compact representations through a transform module, which eliminates the redundancy and reduces the bit cost in the subsequent entropy coding process.
 However, the core challenge of image compression is to accurately reconstruct the information lost during compression and quantization.
-In other words, the models are to recover the impaired components in images, which can essentially be viewed as reconstructing a high-quality image from its `low-resolution' version, much like Super-Resolution or all other common low-level vision tasks such as image restoration, deblurring, denoising, etc.
+In other words, the models can essentially be viewed as reconstructing a high-quality image from its `low-resolution' version, much like Super-Resolution or all other common low-level vision tasks such as image restoration, deblurring, denoising, etc.